pandorabots/talk.js/README.md

 });
 ```

-For a more detailed look, take a look at the [live demo](http://link-to-demo.com), or start with the boilerplate example included with this repository.
+For a more detailed look, take a look at the boilerplate example included with this repository.